-Reflections on Multifaith Work: Skipping Stones and Tangible Reminders
+Multifaith Work: Skipping Stones and Tangible Reminders

 December 16, 2024

 At the beginning of this academic year, a student expressed skepticism about multifaith programming, noting they hadn’t seen the “needle” move after attending events and intentional dialogues in the previous year.
-Their honesty prompted reflection and brought to mind how multifaith work is a lot like skipping stones.
+Their honesty prompted reflection and brought to mind how multifaith work is a lot like skipping stones

 Of course, challenges remain.
 Multifaith work is inherently complex, touching on deeply personal aspects of identity and belief.
-Yet, the resilience and willingness of students to show up for themselves and one another continues to inspire.
+Yet, the resilience and willingness of students to show up for themselves one another continues to inspire.

 As we look ahead, we invite you to join us in celebrating these small but significant shifts.
 Multifaith programming isn’t just about events or initiatives—it’s about building a community where every student feels seen, heard, and valued.
 Together, we’re moving the needle, one connection at a time.